DA0-DA0/kvpk/README.md

 docs](https://github.com/NoahSaso/cloudflare-worker-cosmos-auth#client-usage) on
 how to authenticate requests with a Cosmos wallet.

-The request data for the routes below must be included in the `data` field that gets signed in the API described above.

 ### `POST /set`

+The request data for this route must be included in the `data` field that gets signed in the authentication API described above.

 Set a key-value pair in the KV store.
 Set `value` to `null` to delete a key.
 Any other value will be stored and returned identically.